How To Use Essential Oils

 The most commonly used carrier oil for diluting essential oils is Organic Sweet Almond Essential Oil, Sweet Almond is ideal for dilutions for general use.

-If you are making a facial cleanser/ makeup remover the bast base oil for this purpose is Organic Jojoba Oil.
+If you are making a facial cleanser/ makeup remover, the best carrier oil for this purpose is Organic Jojoba Oil.

 Read how to make the best Makeup Remover ever.

-Some of the most nourishing base oils to use for diluting essential oils are:
+Some of the most nourishing carrier oils to use for diluting essential oils for facial use are:

 - Wildcrafted Organic Rosehip Oil